openshift-evangelists/workshopper/README.md

 The system needs definition what the workshop should look like.
 It can work with single or multiple workshops in single one deployment.

 You need to choose from

 * $WORKSHOPS_LIST_URL for workshops (defines single URL for list file)

 or

 * $WORKSHOPS_URLS for workshops (direct specification of workshop URLs using comma separated list)

-In case niether of these variables is specified, the $WORKSHOPS_URLS defaults to
+In case neither of these variables is specified, the $WORKSHOPS_URLS defaults to

 ```
 https://raw.githubusercontent.com/osevg/workshopper-workshops/master/default_workshop.yml